omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 ```
 docker build -f Dockerfile.native -t {USERNAME}/camel-quarkus-rest .
 ```
-5. Push the generated Docker image to your Docker hub via this command, you will need exchange `{USERNAME}` with your Dockerhub username:
+5. Push the generated Docker image to your Docker hub via this command, you will need to exchange `{USERNAME}` with your Dockerhub username:
 ```
 docker push {USERNAME}/camel-quarkus-rest.
 ```